akka/akka/docs/src/main/paradox/scala/http/low-level-server-side-api.md

 #### Connections Source failures

-In the example below we add a custom `GraphStage` (see <!-- FIXME: unresolved link reference: stream-customize-scala --> stream-customize-scala) in order to react to the stream's failure.
+In the example below we add a custom `GraphStage` (see @extref[Custom stream processing](akka-docs:scala/stream/stream-customize.html)) in order to react to the stream's failure.
 We signal a `failureMonitor` actor with the cause why the stream is going down, and let the Actor handle the rest – maybe it'll decide to restart the server or shutdown the ActorSystem, that however is not our concern anymore.